stroiman/respect/README.md

 ## TODO

- * "Finalize" DSL for building test suites
+ * "Finalize" DSL for building test suites.
- * Determine whether or not to allow mutation of `TestContext`
+ * Determine whether or not to allow mutation of `TestContext`.
+ * Finalize assertion framework.

+Although, I had learned from many mistakes when building FSpec, there are some problems that demand different solutions in Reason/Bucklescript.
+Async support in particular.

 ## Installation